kesh-lang/kesh/examples.md

 (b2, a2): (a1, b1)  -- value swapping with tuples
 ```

-This can also be done within the function's parameter as part of its definition.
+This can also be done within the function's parameter as part of its definition (complex example).

 ```lua
 open: (